slicedPear/noel/README.md

 ## Examples
-Sample input/output can be found in the data/samples folder.
-Input is flexible and supported by context provided in the driver json file (noel/formatting).
+Sample input/output can be found in the [data/samples folder](../data/samples).
+Input is flexible and supported by context provided in the driver json file ([formatting](../formatting)).
 Noel will provide a determination for further examination and reasoning for that outcome.

 ### Input Example: